 Fortunately, to spare you my own cobbled together view of events, the man himself has recorded his thoughts of his BG adventure on his blog.

-Nick’s report gives some understanding of just how difficult winter mountain running can be in the British Isles, but more settled conditions do occur and can give fantastic winter days of crisp snow that will take a Kahtoola and see you covering the ground in fine time.
+Nick’s report gives some understanding of just how difficult winter mountain running can be in the British Isles, but more settled conditions do occur and can give fantastic winter days of crisp snow that will take Kahtoola Microspikes and see you covering the ground in fine time.
 But the prevailing Westerly weather gives us amounts of precipitation, even in summer, that can be alarming and can destroy the preparations of the fittest and most experienced runner.

 I sincerely hope that Nick returns to the Lakes, perhaps in the summer, to have another attempt at the BG in more clement weather.
 It was a delight to have him visit.
 And if anyone else has had their appetite whetted, and who can justify the time to come across the Atlantic and rub their noses on the small but fantastic “little” mountains of the Lakes, I would be delighted to hear from them.
 Email contact details on the BG Club site.

 - Are there any Bob Graham Round finishers among iRunFar’s readers?
 If so, please share some of your memories.

 - Any finishers of any other Rounds?
 If so, please tell us about the particular Round you’ve run?

 - Any Americans or US-residents tempted to give a go at joining the Bob Graham Club?